mengruts/mengtsai-learn-pr/outline-anfservicelevel.md

 ## Learning objectives

+By the end of this module, the learner should be able to:
+- Describe the factors that determine throughput limits of Azure NetApp Files volume.
-By the end of this module, the learner should be able to choose the best Service Level of Azure NetApp Files for HPC applications.
+- Choose the best Service Level of Azure NetApp Files for HPC applications.

 ## Chunk your content into subtasks